-The 2017 Plan provides for the grant of: (i) incentive stock options; (ii) nonqualified stock options; (iii) stock appreciation rights; (iv) restricted stock; and (v) other stockbased and cash-based awards to eligible individuals.
-The terms of the awards will be set forth in an award agreement, consistent with the terms of the 2017 Plan.
+The 2018 Plan provides for the grant of: (i) incentive stock options; (ii) nonqualified stock options; (iii) stock appreciation rights; (iv) restricted stock; (v) restricted stock units; and (vi) other stock-based and cash-based awards to eligible individuals.
+The terms of the awards will be set forth in an award agreement, consistent with the terms of the 2018 Plan.
 No stock option will be exercisable later than ten years after the date it is granted.